How to access the essential information you need when travelling to or living in South Korea as a British National.

 - full medical cover (bills can be very expensive)

 - bringing the body home, in the event of a death

 - bringing your family home, in the event of your illness or injury

 If you need emergency medical assistance, you can attend any medical clinic, Hospital Emergency Room or dial 119 for an emergency.
-You can find more information about the list of local hospital here.

 There is a 9 year compulsory education system, accessible only to Korean nationals.
 In addition, there are a number of privately run schools – at all levels – that accept international students.
 The Education Bureau provides information regarding education policies and services in South Korea.

 As a general rule, any person other than those who have the right of abode or right to land in South Korea, must obtain a visa before coming to Korea for the purpose of study, taking up employment, training, investment or residence.